lans.cloud Tools

 Should I reuse a strong password on multiple sites?

-Password generator showing a very strong 16-character password with 104 bits of entropy
+Password generator showing a very strong 16-character password that would take longer than the age of the universe to crack

-A 16-character password at ~104 bits of entropy — generated on your device, never sent anywhere.
+A 16-character password: cracking it would outlast the universe.
+Generated on your device, never sent anywhere.